-Celebrations in Turkey comprise religious festivals, observed throughout the Islamic world on dates determined by the Muslim Hijra calendar, and annual cultural or harvest extravaganzas held in various cities and resorts across the country.
+Celebrations in Turkey include religious festivals, observed throughout the Islamic world on dates determined by the Muslim Hijra calendar, as well as annual cultural or harvest extravaganzas held in various cities and resorts across the country.

 The most important religious festival is Ramadan (Ramazan in Turkish), the Muslim month of daylight abstention from food, water, tobacco and sexual relations.
-Otherwise, life carries on as normal despite the fact that half the population is fasting from sunrise to sunset.
+Otherwise, life carries on as normal during Ramadan, despite the fact that half the population is fasting from sunrise to sunset.
 Some restaurants close for the duration or severely curtail their menus, others discreetly hide their salons behind curtains, but at most establishments you will be served with surprisingly good grace.
-The Koran allows pregnant and nursing mothers, the infirm and travellers to be excused from obligatory fasting; immediately after dark there’s an orgy of eating (the iftar yemeği) by the famished in places public and private and restaurants will be sold out of everything within an hour of sunset.
+The Koran allows pregnant and nursing mothers, the infirm and travellers to be excused from obligatory fasting; immediately after dark there’s an orgy of eating (the iftar yemeği) by the famished in places public and private, and restaurants sell out of everything within an hour of sunset.

-The four-day Kurban Bayramı (Festival of the Sacrifice), in which the sacrificial offering of a sheep represents Abraham’s son Ishmael (a Koranic version of the Old Testament story) is marked by the massive slaughter of sheep.
+The four-day Kurban Bayramı (Festival of the Sacrifice), in which the sacrificial offering of a sheep represents Abraham’s son Ishmael (a Koranic version of the Old Testament story), is marked by the massive slaughter of sheep and goats.
 Only wealthy families can afford to buy a whole animal, so part of the meat is distributed to the poor of the neighbourhood.

-During the Şeker and Kurban festivals travel becomes almost impossible – without advance planning you won’t get a seat on any long-distance coach, train or plane.
-If you’re driving, note that the already high accident rate on Turkey’s roads soars in these national holidays.
+During the Şeker and Kurban festivals travel becomes difficult – reserve well in advance for a seat on any long-distance coach, train or plane.
+If you travel by road in national holiday periods, note that the already high traffic accident rate soars.
 Many shops and all banks, museums and government offices close during these periods (although corner grocery stores and most resort shops stay open) and when the festivals occur close to a national secular holiday, the whole country effectively grinds to a halt for up to a week.